cytopia/urlbuster/README.md

   -h str, --host str    Host header value to send.
   -H f, --host-file f   Path to a newline separated file of host header values to send.
                         Note, each supplied host header value will double the number of requests.
+  -n, --new             Use a new connection for every request.
+                        If not specified persistent http connection will be used for all requests.
   -k, --insecure        Do not verify TLS certificates.
   -b str, --auth-basic str
                         Use basic authentication for all requests.